Vladimír Majdan

-Vladimír Majdan (born 7 April 1999) is a professional Slovak footballer who plays as a defender for FK Pohronie, on loan from FC Košice.
+Vladimír Majdan (born 7 April 1999) is a professional Slovak footballer who plays as a defender for ViOn Zlaté Moravce.

 Club career

 MŠK Žilina

 Majdan made his Fortuna Liga debut for Žilina against Spartak Trnava on 16 February 2019.
 The game concluded in a 1–1 tie.
 He played 90 minutes of the match.

 FC Košice

 In June 2022, Majdan was signed to Košice by Anton Šoltis, who managed him during his loan spell in Senica.